 \subsection{Reduction to a highest weight vector}

-The next result (\Cref{prop:reduction_to_eigenvector}) provides a very powerful new technique that allows one to reduce the study of linear dynamics of an arbitrary vector in an arbitrary representations to the highest weight vector.
-From this we will further reduces the study to fundamental representations (\Cref{lem:reduction_to_fundamental_rep}), opening the doors to directly relate the linear dynamics to Diophantine properties of vectors (\Cref{lem:interpretation_of_Wtwo}).
+The next result (\Cref{prop:reduction_to_eigenvector}) provides a powerful new technique that allows one to reduce the study of linear dynamics of an arbitrary vector in an arbitrary representation to that of a highest weight vector.
+From this we will further reduce the study to fundamental representations (\Cref{lem:reduction_to_fundamental_rep}), opening the doors to directly relate the linear dynamics to Diophantine properties of vectors (\Cref{lem:interpretation_of_Wtwo}).

 The proof of the following result was motivated by \cite[Proposition~2.4]{Yan20Invent}.